IF YOU ARE DISSATIFIED WITH THE DECISION AFTER YOUR TRIAL, OUR OHIO appellate ATTORNEYS CAN HELP CORRECT THE SITUATION.

 Every person is entitled to an appeal after a final decision is reached.
-If you feel that this is the right course of action in your case, know that there are very strict and short deadlines by which you must file an appeal.
-It is important that you contact a competent appellate attorney as soon as possible to help guide you through this process.
+If you feel that this is the right course of action in your case, there are very strict and short deadlines by which you must file an appeal so it’s important that you contact a competent appellate attorney as soon as possible.

-The team at Trolinger Law Offices, LLC has extensive experience in appellate courts.
-Our attorneys have successfully practiced and argued in the United States Court of Appeals for the Sixth Circuit and numerous other courts of appeal in various districts throughout the State of Ohio in both civil litigation and family law appeals, on cases involving constitutional rights, employment rights, business litigation, consumer litigation, contract law, and general tort law.
-Due to this wide range of experience, our firm is uniquely positioned to assist you in your civil appeal of your decision.
+The team at Trolinger Law Offices has extensive experience in appellate courts.
+Our attorneys have successfully practiced and argued in the United States Court of Appeals for the Sixth Circuit and numerous other courts of appeal in various districts throughout the State of Ohio.
+They’ve handled both civil litigation and family law appeals on cases involving constitutional rights, employment rights, business litigation, consumer litigation, contract law, and general tort law.
+Due to this wide range of experience, our firm is uniquely positioned to assist you in your civil appeal.

 Click here for examples of our attorneys’ appellate decisions.

 A notice of appeal can be filed to initiate a case in the Court of Appeals for a three-judge panel to review the trial court’s decision.
 The notice of appeal must be filed within 30 days of the filing of the decision of the trial court.
 If an appeal is not filed within that time, then you will not be able to change the trial court’s decision or judgment.

 An appeal can address all aspects of the final decision, or the process and procedures used to obtain the final decision.
 An experienced appellate attorney will review your case for both factual and legal errors.
 Many of the issues cannot be discovered until after the transcript of the trial is obtained and reviewed.
 An appeal can take several months to over a year to complete from start to finish regardless of whether a cross-appeal is filed or not.